imrahnf/steam-vault/README.md

 This is useful when you want to publicly showcase the API without exposing real Steam data.

 ### How Demo Mode Works
-- The demo routes live under the prefix `/demo`
+- The demo routes live under the prefix `/demo`.
 - This uses a completely separate database defined in [`backend/app/db/demo_database.py`](backend/app/db/demo_database.py):
   ```python
   DATABASE_URL = "sqlite:///./steamvault_demo.db"
   ```
-- A single `demo_session` is created per process
+- A single `demo_session` is created per process.
-- No writing occurs; all endpoints are readonly
+- No writing occurs; all endpoints are readonly.
 - If you do not need this, simply delete the demo router import as well as the demo database file.

 ### Enabling Demo Endpoints